Dennis Joseph Dougherty: Nueva Segovia

 On April 7, 1903, Dougherty was notified of his appointment as bishop of Nueva Segovia in the Philippines.
 The United States had occupied the Philippines during the Spanish-American War of 1898.
 The 1898 Treaty of Paris had rejected Filipino independence, fueling the Philippine–American War of 1899 to 1902.
 During this conflict, the Filipino priest Gregorio Aglipay broke with Vatican and founded the nationalist Philippine Independent Church, taking over Catholic properties in that nation.
 After the insurgency ended with an American victory in 1902, Pope Leo XIII appointed Dougherty and three other American bishops to administer the Filipino dioceses.

 Dougherty received his episcopal consecration on June 14, 1903, from now Cardinal Satolli with Cardinal Pietro Gasparri and Archbishop Enrico Grazioli serving as co-consecrators, at the church of Santi Giovanni e Paolo al Celio in Rome.
 Dougherty then returned to Philadelphia and recruited five priests to join him in the Philippines, including Daniel James Gercke and John Bernard MacGinley.
 The bishop and his priests sailed from Philadelphia on August 24, 1903 and arrived at the diocesan seat in Vigan in the Philippines on October 22.

 The Philippine–American War had left many Catholic institutions in the Philippines in a state of disrepair.
 In addition, Aglipay and his supporters still controlled several church properties, including the Cathedral of Vigan.
 The Filipinos were resentful of the American occupation and wanted their own bishops.
-As a result, Dougherty received a cold welcom.
+As a result, Dougherty received a cold welcome.
 In September 1904, Bishop Thomas Augustine Hendrick told US President Theodore Roosevelt that "three attempts have been made to murder Bishop Dougherty of Vigan..."
 To regain the church properties in Nueva Segovia, Dougherty got a court order forcing Aglipay to relinquish them.
 Dougherty then made house-to-house visits in Vigan to solicit funds to repair the cathedral.

 Dougherty reopened the diocesan seminary in 1904, which had been occupied by American troops during the insurgency, and staffed it with the Jesuits.
 A girls' academy was also reopened under the care of the Sisters of Saint Paul of Chartres, who established a second academy in Tuguegarao, Dougherty toured the diocese on horseback and by canoe, confirming as many as 70,000 children in his travels.